awsdocs/amazon-ec2-user-guide/doc_source/troubleshooting-launch.md

 Depending on the termination reason, take one of the following actions:
 + **`Client.VolumeLimitExceeded: Volume limit exceeded`** — Delete unused volumes\.
 You can [submit a request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ebs) to increase your volume limit\.
-+ **`Client.InternalError: Client error on launch`** — Ensure that you have the permissions required to access the CMKs used to decrypt and encrypt volumes\.
++ **`Client.InternalError: Client error on launch`** — Ensure that you have the permissions required to access the AWS KMS keys used to decrypt and encrypt volumes\.
 For more information, see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.